Andrew's Arsenal

 I use it for classical violin situations, it's VERY sensitive and I know that I have to be at my best to get it to sound right.
 It is on loan from my brother, Mike, so I don't want to name it and thus become even more attached than I already am to an instrument I don't actually own.
 There are some up and coming recordings on which I used this violin, mostly because of its bright tone and fast fingerboard ("How Great and Glorious Are You" and a jig called "Shepherd's Haste" which is a prelude to our version of "O Come All Ye Faithful" at Christmas time.)

 Violeta, my Viola is of medium quality, but sings and covers its part well.
-Marve Watkins King gave me this instrument when I expressed an interest in buying it.
-It's good to have musical friends, and she could use a few prayers for her good health lately.
+The late Marve Watkins King gave me this instrument when I expressed an interest in buying it.
+It's good to have musical friends!

 Erhu I also own a weird Chinese instrument called the Erhu, which is the Far-East version of the violin.
 It uses a small drum instead of a wooden hollow to resonate the sound of a bowed string.
-Our Cantor, Bernadette brought this to me after a recent vacation trip.
+Our Cantor, Bernadette brought me a tourist type of Erhu on a recent vacation trip.
 It's very odd but I've learned to get a pretty decent sound out of it and it is effective in connecting me to Asian music, which is so completely different than any on earth.
 Now I want a "Guzheng"!

 Plectrums